Skip to content

 ForeignKey fields are automatically registering reverse side of the relation.

-By default it's child (source) Model name + s, like courses in snippet below:
+By default it's child (source) Model name + s, like posts in snippet below:

 1